kirbs-btw/b25-model/README.md

     --> 2000 playlists still training by now 446min...
 Possible to speed up the training by about 17x by pushing an inner loop out in a way Found an other speed up with memory management about 30x but less exact...
-Still need to find a way to let the values stay only between [-1, 1]